valentinvl1/vexa/PLAN.md

     *   `Test 5.2:` Run `docker stop {container_id}`.
     *   `Test 5.3:` Check `vexa-bot` logs: Verify `[SIGTERM]` received, leave attempted, process exited cleanly.

 This chunked plan allows for incremental development and testing of each functional piece.
-Remember to rebuild the necessary images (`bot-manager`, `vexa-bot`) after applying the code changes for each phase.
+Remember to rebuild the necessary images (`api-gateway`, `bot-manager`, `vexa-bot`) after applying the code changes for each phase.